by jim goulding

 finally the Lost, b.
 1883-1900, (there were 68,000 people alive over the age of

-look at the collective ages of the generations alive today.
+Let’s look at the collective ages of the

 Let’s look at the definitions or the descriptors of the each of the five generations.
 These definitions are in very broad terms.
 They try to define the role each generation’s plays.
 Especially in the coming crisis.